Mungo Man and Mungo Lady, New South Wales

 Discovering Mungo Man and Mungo Lady:

-In 1968, Jim Bowler made a (almost by chance) discovery that would transform Australian history.
-A geologist by trade, rather than an archaeologist, he was interested in the park as evidence of Ice Age climate change.
-Few people had explored the now-dry ancient lake beds that spanned sheep stations, and Bowler, mapping the area, came across discovered bones emerging from eroded dunes around Lake Mungo.
-The following year, he returned with archaeologists John Mulvaney and Rhys Jones, and – assisted by colleagues at the Australian National University – discovered that the remains were of a female human.
+In 1968, geologist Jim Bowler made a (almost by chance) discovery that would transform Australian history .
+A geologist by trade, rather than an archaeologist , he was interested in the park as evidence of Ice Age climate change.
+Few people had explored the now-dry ancient lake beds of the Willandra lakes region that spanned sheep stations, and geologist Dr Jim Bowler , mapping the area, came across skeletal remains emerging from an eroded dune around Lake Mungo.
+Bolger returned with archaeologists John Mulvaney and Rhys Jones, and – assisted by colleagues at the Australian National University – discovered that the remains were of a female human, representing some of the oldest human remains of an ancient people in the Willandra lake region of outback NSW on the Australian continent.

 Further investigations revealed that ‘Mungo Lady’ – as she was now called – was a young woman.
 She had been ritually buried: cremated, then crushed, burned again and buried in the lunette.

 In 1974, Bowler returned to the lake and found more remains – this time of Mungo Man.
 Investigations revealed that Mungo Man was around 50 – a good age for a hunter-gatherer – while his teeth indicated a diverse diet.
-Like Mungo Lady, he had been ritually buried, placed on his back, with hands crossed in his lap and his body decorated in red ochre.
+Like Mungo Lady, he had been ritually buried, placed on his back, with hands crossed in his lap and his body decorated in red ochre and placed in a traditional ochre burial pit.

-They are among the earliest Homo sapiens remains in the world, and among the earliest examples of ritual burial – indicating spirituality, cultural practice, and abstract thought.
+They are among the oldest human remains of Homo sapiens in the world, and among the earliest examples of ritual burial– indicating spirituality, cultural practice, and abstract thought.
 Given that ochre is not found naturally in the Willandra Lakes area, they also provide evidence of some form of trade occurring.

 The discovery of the remains of Mungo Man and Mungo Lady proved to be a mixed blessing for their Aboriginal descendants – the Paakantji, Ngyiampaa, and Mutthi Mutthi.
-The discovery was made in a time of political ferment for Aboriginal people across Australia, centred around the land rights movement.
-As Bowler recalls, Mungo Lady was discovered a year after Indigenous Australians achieved citizenship by referendum in 1967, a time in which ‘Aboriginal people were being heard’.
+The discovery was made in a time of political ferment for Aboriginal groups across Australia, centred around the land rights movement.
+As Bowler recalls, Mungo Lady was discovered a year after the Indigenous people of Australia achieved citizenship by referendum in 1967, a time in which ‘Aboriginal people were being heard’ .
 For the Paakantji, Ngyiampaa, and Mutthi Mutthi, the discovery confirmed what they already knew – that they ‘were always here’ – and gave them a powerful claim to land rights.
 Moreover, the discoveries finally and permanently overthrew the psuedo-science of phrenology, devoted to proving that Aboriginal people were ‘primitive humans’.

-In 1989, the parties agreed to a conference at Lake Mungo, in which a compromise was met, in which both would respect the others interests in an collaborative approach.
-As a result, further human discoveries have remained in situ.
-In 1992, Mungo Lady was returned to Lake Mungo, while Mungo Man finally returned in 2017, in an event marked by a traditional ceremony.
+In 1989, the parties agreed to a conference at Lake Mungo, in which a compromise was met, in which both would respect the others interests in a collaborative approach.
+As a result, further human skeletal remains have remained in situ, and in 1992 ANU returned Mungo Lady to Lake Mungo and the traditional owners.
+Relations further improved from here as young Aboriginal people trained as rangers, archaeologists and heritage officials, and in 2007 the Paakantji, Ngyiampaa, and Mutthi Mutthi gained joint management of the parks.

 The Willandra Lakes today: